 - Whether in the distribution of the personal estate of the bankrupt amongst all creditors in this case, the trust creditors must bring into hotchpot the amount which they had received from the proceeds of sale of the assets of the Trust.
 Their Honours’ answer: yes they did, and the primary judge had been correct to so conclude.

-- Whether, in dealing with the proceeds of preference recoveries relating to payment of trust moneys to the ATO, the trustees in bankruptcy were required to use those proceeds only for distribution to trust creditors or whether the proceeds of recovery were general non-trust assets of the bankrupt estate.
-Their Honours’ answer: yes they were, and the primary judge was correct to so conclude.
+- Whether, in dealing with the proceeds of preference recoveries relating to payment of trust moneys to the ATO, the trustees in bankruptcy were required to use those proceeds only for distribution to trust creditors (or whether the proceeds of recovery were general non-trust assets of the bankrupt estate).
+Their Honours’ answer: yes the proceeds could only be distributed to trust creditors, and the primary judge was correct to so conclude.

 Takeaways – Significance of this decision